dark-ambient/blog/content/notes/About feedback.md

 | Attitude                     | personal, trusting                                                                                          | formal                                                         |
 | Support level                | full support in finding options and ways towards a solution to the behaviour in question                    | no intend in collaboration to overcome the undesired behaviour |

+There is also a term of 'negative feedback', which is not only unconstructive but d
 #### How to deliver feedback

 There are multiple good tools that work in many but not all of the cases (remember, management is not science [[About people management]]).